By Guest Blogger, Dr. Perry Nickelston

 Some musculoskeleteal conditions are more difficult to resolve than others.
 They become constant chronic reminders of just how vulnerable we are to injury.
 Traditional therapeutic modalities and programs often hit a wall in helping chronic pain problems, forcing people to rely on pain medication or unnecessarily living with symptoms.
 Class IV laser therapy may be a simple, effective, and fast acting treatment option for stubborn conditions.

 Whenever there is pain, there is biological chemical damage to cells of the body.
 These chemicals cause inflammation, swelling, pain, and tissue damage.
 Acceleration of tissue repair is the long-term goal in resolving pain.
 So how can Lightforce Therapy Lasers help?
 Laser therapy stimulates cellular regeneration and repair on the cellular level via a process known as photobiomodulation.
 Light penetrates deep into the body to stimulate repair to the most often damaged tissue structure (myofascial connective tissue).
+You can use the new lamp from circadianoptics.com for an everyday health improvement.

 What are some conditions that resolve with Class IV laser therapy when nothing else works?